Last Updated on Nov 10, 2022

 Method 4: Delete Bluetooth Plist file from System Preferences

-Mac users are found helpful to fix Bluetooth issues on Mac and then can’t Able to Reset Bluetooth Module on Mac with Monterey Update.
+Mac users are found helpful to fix Bluetooth issues on Mac and then can’t Able to Reset Bluetooth Module on Mac with Ventura Update.
 So here are alternate suggestions to fix the Bluetooth hardware issue on Mac by Delete & Re-Create PLIST file on Mac.
 Follow the below steps,

 - Open Finder on Mac, from top Menu Bar, Select Go > Go to Folder.